laurenlucero/BlackStoriesMatter/README.md

 - Users needed to be able to manipulate the data.
 My application displays titles, authors and illustrators from the API.
 Users can favorite books and filter by author.

 ## Wins
 This current iteration of this project is a proof of concept that I will continue building on.
 I deepened my understanding of React architecture, Router, Asynchronous JavaScript, styled-components and testing.
+I learned how to parse XML into JavaScript objects.
 This project was designed mobile-first and has an accessibility score of 100.

 ## Challenges
 Working with the available book APIs to get the data I wanted was my biggest roadblock.
 Unfortunately, many of the authors I wanted to showcase were not available since the API only had author's published by Random House.
 I was unable to get cover images of the books through the available APIs.
 I also have room to expand my testing, specifically asynchronous functionality and sad paths, and would like to refactor to improve performance.